vitonsky/blog/posts/2023/august/bem-is-not-about-css/2023-08-16-bem-is-not-about-css.md

 Of course, BEM also useful for naming CSS entities, but it is not main feature of BEM, it's just a result of methodology use.

-Methodology lays a proper software desing ideas appliable not only for CSS and even not only for front-end.
+Methodology lays a proper software design ideas applicable not only for CSS and even not only for front-end.

 This is why advanced tools that improve development experience will not take out a BEM methodology, but enhance each other.

-If you are interesting a BEM now, [read more about on their site](https://en.bem.info/methodology/quick-start/).
+If you are interesting a BEM now - read the [BEM methodology docs](https://en.bem.info/methodology/quick-start/).

 ## Related links